 For example, a single user profile is associated with a user, enabling preferences, notifications, and other user data to be shared across realms.
 The user can view results from an asynchronous search request or a scrolling search across realms.
 If the user has the necessary privileges, they can also view and manage API keys across realms.

 Some types of resources in Elasticsearch are owned by a single user, such as async search contexts, API keys, and user profiles.
 When a user creates a resource, Elasticsearch captures the user’s username and realm information as part of the resource’s metadata.
+Likewise, if a user updates a resource, such as an API key, Elasticsearch automatically re-captures the user’s current realm information.

 When a user later attempts to access the resource, Elasticsearch compares the captured username and realm information against those from the accessing user.
 Elasticsearch will deny access unless both the realm and username match.
 If Elasticsearch detects that a username from two different realms is attempting to access a resource, Elasticsearch assumes that these users are distinct and doesn’t allow resources to be shared between those users.